AdobeDocs/cc-everywhere/src/pages/guides/quick_actions/video/index.md

 | Reverse Video | 'reverse-video'
 | Trim Video | 'trim-video'

 ## Example

-#### Flow: User clicks the "Change Speed" button.
+#### Flow: User clicks the "Change Speed" button

 * The Change Speed QA Component is launched in an iframe.
 The user will browse for a mp4 asset to perform the QA on, within this iframe.
 * Once selected, the user is presented with options for changing the speed.

 Finally, users can choose between 3 export options:

 * __Customize__: to continue designing in a Adobe Express editor component
 * __Download__: to save the asset